 - 19. Standards and Assessments

 People in custody or custodial settings who have needs for care and support should be able to access the care they need, just like anyone else.
 In the past, the responsibilities for meeting the needs of prisoners have been unclear, and this has led to confusion between local authorities, prisons and other organisations.
-This has created difficulties in ensuring people’s eligible needs are met.
+This created difficulties in ensuring people’s eligible needs are met.

 Prisoners can often have complex health and care needs and experience poorer health and mental health outcomes than the general population.
 Evidence demonstrates higher prevalence among the adult prison population of mental illness, substance misuse and learning disabilities than in the general population.
 Access to good integrated health and care support will be particularly important for these groups.
 The Care Act 2014 sets out to clarify local responsibilities and describe how the partners involved should work together.